Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Introduction

 \section{Introduction}

-General deep neural networks (DNNs) \cite{AlexNet} for computer vision problems heavily rely on a large amount of labeled training data and need to be re-trained or fine-tuned when encountering different problems.
-Besides, the generalization ability of these networks is highly correlated with the diversity and size of the training set.
-However, collecting adequate amounts of data for practical problems is usually difficult and expensive.
+\IEEEPARstart{G}{eneral} deep neural networks (DNNs) \cite{Krizhevsky12AN} for computer vision and multimedia problems heavily rely on a large amount of labeled training data and need to be re-trained or fine-tuned when encountering different tasks.
+Besides, the generalization ability of these networks is highly correlated with the diversity and the size of the training set.
+However, collecting adequate amounts of data for practical problems is usually difficult and high-cost.
+Therefore, learning to characterize different classes with a few labeled samples, known as \emph{few-shot learning}, is necessary.
+The problem is usually set under the meta-learning setting, which contains meta-training and meta-testing phases.
+In the first phase, models are trained with classification tasks where data composed of labeled samples, known as support sets, and unlabeled samples, known as query sets, both sampled from \emph{base} classes.
+In the second phase, tasks sampled from \emph{novel} classes are used for evaluating the model performance.
+Note that \emph{base} classes and \emph{novel} classes are disjoint, and thus quick adaptation from \emph{base} classes to \emph{novel} classes is indispensable and challenging.